trustgraph-ai/trustgraph/ts/EFFECT_NATIVE_REWRITE_AUDIT.md

   - Flow service startup facades now consistently use `ManagedRuntime`, and local scripts should delegate to `runMain()` instead of adding local `.catch(console.error/process.exit)` wrappers.
+  - Base `Flow.startEffect` / `stopEffect` are now Effect values, not zero-argument lazy Effect methods.
+New runtime APIs should expose Effect values where no arguments are needed, and reserve `Effect.fn` for reusable helpers that take arguments.
   - Persistence IO should move toward `FileSystem` or `KeyValueStore` where the installed beta has the needed provider surface.
 - Base messaging/processors: